 All of the code’s Python dependencies will be automatically installed.
 The only non-Python dependency is the MultiNest nested sampling algorithm (used only for fitting).

-In my experience, the sequence of commands necessary to install MultiNest on a mac is as follows:
+In my experience, the sequence of commands necessary to install MultiNest on a mac (with Homebrew installed) is as follows:

 git clone https://github.com/JohannesBuchner/MultiNest brew install gcc49 export DYLD_LIBRARY_PATH="/usr/local/bin/gcc-4.9:$DYLD_LIBRARY_PATH" cd MultiNest/build cmake .. make sudo make install cd ../.. rm -r MultiNest